Tell OHSU to Stop Using Live Pigs for OB/GYN Surgery Practice

 What You Can Do

 Please take a minute to TAKE ACTION by urging OHSU to abandon its cruel, deadly training on live pigs and adopt a public policy banning the use of live animals in its OB/GYN residency training program.
-You can do so by sending polite comments to the following people:
+You can do so by sending polite comments to school officials.
+To contact them with one message, just copy and paste this block of e-mail addresses in the “To” field of your e-mail:

 Feel free to use our talking points (but remember that using your own words is always more effective):